unrealwork/atsd-use-cases/Analysis/Treasuries_as_Assets/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/c281e549/2/#fullscreen)

-Further, when considering the Federal Fund Rate, which is the daily lending rate set by the Federal Reserve each evening, the relevence of Chinese-held debt movements, which accounts for 5.56% of total U.S. treasuries is shown to be more reactionary than causal:
+Further, when considering the Federal Fund Rate, which is the daily lending rate set by the Federal Reserve each evening, the relevance of Chinese-held debt movements, which accounts for 5.56% of total U.S. treasuries is shown to be more reactionary than causal:

 **Figure 15**: _Federal Fund Rate vs. China-Held Treasuries_